autocrypt/autocrypt/doc/level1.rst

 Peer State Management
 ---------------------

-Autocrypt clients update state about their communications peers based on information gathered from received e-mail headers.
+Autocrypt MUAs update state about their communications peers based on information gathered from received e-mail headers.

 .. _autocrypt-header: